adelowo/portfolio/_posts/2016-12-07-a-subtle-introduction-to-mocking-2.md

 ---

-layout : blog
+layout : post

+description : 'Missed the first part ?
+Checkout the [first part](/blog/2016/12/02/a-subtle-introduction-to-mocking/).'

+tags : testing

 ---

-Missed the first part ?
-Checkout the [first part](/blog/2016/12/02/a-subtle-introduction-to-mocking/).

 In my previous post about ___Mocking___ - [which i think you should checkout](/blog/2016/12/02/a-subtle-introduction-to-mocking/) -, I talked about building (and testing) a Github sample app.
 One that fetches users' repositories and profile.
 This isn't a full featured app by any means but it would be super useful for our purpose here - mocking.